nfdi4health/ldh-deployment/README.md

 # NFDI4Health LDH Deployment

-Deployment instructions and resources for an NFDI4Health Local Data Hup.
+Deployment instructions and resources for an NFDI4Health Local Data Hub.

 ## Disclaimer

-This project and it's components are subject to heavy development and are therefor considered *[alpha][wiki-alpha]*.
+This project and it's components are subject to heavy development and are therefore considered *[alpha][wiki-alpha]*.
-Don't use this deployment method for production purposes **yet** as you might be force to do a fresh installation in the future which might result in the loss of uploaded data.
-If you however want to try and participate in the development of the software you are hereby highly encouraged to do so.
-Feel free to create bug reports and suggestions in the [issue tracker][project-issues].
+Do not use this deployment method for production purposes **yet**, as you may be forced to reinstall at some point in the future. which may result in the loss of uploaded data.
+However, if you wish to participate in the development of the development of the software, you are strongly encouraged to do so.
+Feel free to submit bug reports and suggestions in the [issue tracker][project-issues].